kite-sdk/kite-examples/dataset/README.md

 which are more efficient, since they don't require reflection, and also don't require either the reader or writer to have the POJO class available.

-__Note__: It's currently not possible to write POJOs and then read them back as generic objects since the return type will be the POJO class.
+__Note__: Prior to Kite 0.15.0, it was not possible to write POJOs and then read them back as generic objects since the return type will be the POJO class.
 So for the generic examples below we model a dataset of users rather than products.